exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Program Overview

 \subsection{First-Principles Calculations}

 In exa-AMD, we use density functional theory as implemented in the Vienna Ab initio Simulation Package (VASP)~\cite{VASPa,VASPb}.
-By default, structural relaxations and total energy calculations employ the projector augmented-wave (PAW) method~\cite{PAW} and the Perdew-Burke-Ernzerhof (PBE) GGA exchange-correlation functional~\cite{GGA}, with a plane-wave cutoff of 520~eV and Monkhorst-Pack $k$-point meshes at a density of 2$\pi \times 0.025$--0.03~\AA$^{-1}$ to ensure convergence for metals and intermetallics~\cite{FeCoZr,CeCoCu,FeCoC}.
+By default, structural relaxations and total energy calculations employ the projector augmented-wave (PAW) method~\cite{PAW} and the Perdew-Burke-Ernzerhof (PBE) GGA exchange-correlation functional~\cite{GGA}, with a plane-wave cutoff of 520~eV and Monkhorst-Pack $k$-point meshes at a density of 2$\pi \times 0.025$~\AA$^{-1}$ to ensure convergence especially for metals and intermetallics~\cite{FeCoZr,CeCoCu,FeCoC}.
+These parameters are chosen based on systematic convergence tests to balance accuracy and computational efficiency: the 520~eV cutoff ensures well-converged total energies for 3d transition metals, while the $k$-point density provides sufficient sampling of the Brillouin zone for accurate electronic structure and forces in metallic systems with moderate unit cell sizes.
 The lattice parameters and internal atomic positions are relaxed until all forces fall below 0.01~eV/\AA.
 The electronic band structures are also computed with high accuracy.
 For magnetic systems, spin polarization is included, with the initial moment set to ferromagnetic configuration.
 The saturation magnetization ($M_s$, $J_s$) is computed from the total moment and relaxed cell volume.
+All DFT calculation parameters are fully customizable by users through the VASP INCAR file, which is automatically generated by exa-AMD but can be easily modified to accommodate specific research needs.
+Users can adjust convergence criteria (e.g., EDIFF, EDIFFG), change the exchange-correlation functional (e.g., HSE06 for hybrid functional calculations), apply Hubbard $U$ corrections for strongly correlated systems (via LDAU flags), modify $k$-point meshes, or set non-collinear magnetization for complex magnetic structures.
+The framework's modular design ensures that custom INCAR settings are preserved across workflow stages while maintaining full automation of job submission and monitoring.

 Formation energies per atom are always referenced to the relaxed energies of the elemental (and, if needed, binary) phases, and convex hull constructions are used to assess thermodynamic stability---a compound is designated as stable, metastable ($E_{\rm hull} < 0.1$~eV/atom), or unstable in this step.
 For correlated systems, a Hubbard $U$ correction is applied within standard DFT for more accurate valence treatments when necessary.
 Dynamical stability checks, such as phonon calculations and ab initio molecular dynamics, can be conducted for representative new phases as post-processing steps.
 By parallelizing DFT jobs across CPU/GPU clusters using Parsl, thousands of structure relaxations with varying size and complexity can be completed within hours to days---enabling practical exploration of otherwise intractable structural and compositional spaces~\cite{JOSS,FeCoZr,CeCoCu,PNAS,JMCA}.
 Although this first-principles calculation stage primarily uses VASP as the default DFT engine, the workflow is designed to be agnostic about the choice of DFT software.
 Depending on user preferences and available computational resources, alternative software packages such as Quantum ESPRESSO~\cite{QEa,QEb} can be used.
 This modularity not only offers flexibility in computation but also enables benchmarking and method comparison to ensure robust validation of candidate materials.